 When it's somebody who's more kind of a figure in our politics slash culture, I think you have a little bit more license to try and just expand the type of conversation that you're having.

-And oftentimes, if you if you let somebody be a little bit less off guard, it's not about being pals with somebody.
+And oftentimes, if you let somebody be a little bit less off guard, it's not about being pals with somebody.

 That's not why I do this show or why I invite people on the show.

-Um it's that if you can get people a little bit less off guard, a little bit less defensive, oftentimes they open up and they say things that they may not want to say because they're not feel they're not, they don't feel a need to be quite as guarded and controlled about every word that they're uttering because you're gonna immediately jump on it and cascate them for it.
+It's that if you can get people a little bit less off guard, a little bit less defensive, oftentimes they open up and they say things that they may not want to say because they don't feel a need to be quite as guarded and controlled about every word that they're uttering because you're going to immediately jump on it and castigate them for it.

-And I think oftentimes, you know, and it's kind of interview by interview, sometimes I just sort of see how it goes and I react in the moment.
+And I think oftentimes, you know, when it's kind of interview by interview, sometimes I just sort of see how it goes and I react in the moment.

 But it is true.